lokesh8772/Geo_obsidian_vault/Polity/National Human rights commission.md

 	3. union HM
 	4. Vice chairman
 	5. LOO of both houses.
+4. removal -
+	1. POI refer the matter to SC -> if found guilty -> POI can remove them.
 ### functions -
 1. **to intervene in any proceeding pending before a court involving allegation of violation of human rights**